Step 6 (Optional): Speed Up Your Website by Using CloudFront

 Open the Amazon Route 53 console at https://console.aws.amazon.com/route53/.

-Click Go to Record Sets.
+Choose Go to Record Sets.

-Under Alias Target, select the CloudFront distribution.
+For Alias Target, choose the CloudFront distribution.

-Click Save Record Set.
+Choose Save Record Set.

 Repeat this procedure to redirect the A record for the root domain to the CloudFront distribution.

 the browser no longer redirects you to

 This change in behavior occurs because traffic routed by the old

 www subdomain S3 bucket is redirected by the settings in

 Amazon S3 to the root domain.
 When the new A record has taken effect, traffic routed by the

-new A record to the CloudFront distribution

-will not be redirected to the root domain.
+new A record to the CloudFront distribution is not redirected to the root domain.

 Browsers can cache redirect settings.
 If you think the new A record settings should have

 http://example.com, try clearing your browser history and cache,

-At this point, any visitors who reference the site by using
+When the new A records are in effect, any visitors who reference the site by using

-logs.example.com bucket) you should see older Amazon S3 log files in the
+When you check the log files in your bucket, you should see older Amazon S3 log files in the

 root.
 All new log files should be CloudFront logs written in the folder

 hours.
 CloudFront logs are written to your log bucket within 24 hours of the corresponding

 To view the log files of your website